 Returned Datatype

-With the returned datatype you can get a list allowed actions, when the action was created and modified last and by whom, and other items.
+With the returned datatype you can get a list of allowed actions, when the action was created and modified last and by whom, and other items.
 Check the table below for what you can request:

 Table: EmailAction